imec-idlab/ns3-nbiot-ambient-iot/scratch/README.md

 # [nb-scenario3.cc](nb-scenario3.cc)

 This scenario creates a BS and N UE around in a circle of radius C (coverage).
-It is used to simulated the environment described in Moons et al. (2024) where there is a Markov chain energy model for the devices.
+It is used to simulated the environment where the energy supplied to the device is controlled by a two-state Markov chain.

 ```bash
 cd ns3-nbiot